Ward-Takahashi identity in the light-front formalism for a bound state of fermions: Introduction

 This substantiates the inadequacy of purely valence-only approximations for a complete description with the light-front approach.

+In the present work, with a one-loop current in the Yukawa model, the only dynamical fields in the loop integrals are massive fermions.
+Consequently, the zero-mode contributions, which are critical for infrared structure and for phenomena like confinement in certain frameworks, stem solely from these particles.
+Within this framework, the fermion mass $m$ provides a suppression of the fermionic zero-mode effects, thereby yielding a more subdued infrared structure compared to gauge-theoretic scenarios.
+However, in non-Abelian gauge theories like QCD, the dominant infrared dynamics, including the generation of a confining potential, is primarily driven by the gauge boson zero modes.
+The gluon, in actuality massless in the Lagrangian, provides unsuppressed contributions in the infrared regime.
+In the case of the Abelian quantum electrodynamics, the photon zero modes can lead to significant long-range effects, which are absent in purely Yukawa systems.

 The present article is organized as follows.
-In Sec.\ref{sec:WT_Covariant}, we provide a proof for the Ward-Takahashi identity at one loop in the covariant formulation for the given system.
-It is followed by the proof in the LF formulation in Sec.\ref{sec:WT_LF}.
-In Sec.\ref{subsec:Self_energy}, the LF expression for self-energy is obtained by integrating out the energy component in the loop momentum.
+In Sec. \ref{sec:WT_Covariant}, we provide a proof for the Ward-Takahashi identity at one loop in the covariant formulation for the given system.
+It is followed by the proof in the LF formulation in Sec. \ref{sec:WT_LF}.
+In Sec. \ref{subsec:Self_energy}, the LF expression for self-energy is obtained by integrating out the energy component in the loop momentum.
 The contribution of zero modes to this expression is explained in the process.
-Further, the LF expression for the electromagnetic current is similarly obtained in Sec.\ref{subsec:Current} and the LF Ward-Takahashi identity is established.
-Sec.\ref{sec:concl} contains a few concluding remarks.
-The conventions used throughout the article, and a few useful identities are provided in Appendix \ref{app:conventions}, and a part of the algebra from Sec.\ref{subsec:Current} is relegated to Appendix \ref{app:integrals_algebra}.
+Further, the LF expression for the electromagnetic current is similarly obtained in Sec. \ref{subsec:Current} and the LF Ward-Takahashi identity is established.
+A brief qualitative discussion about electromagnetic form factor in the context of the issue at hand is given in Sec. \ref{subsec:em_form_factor}.
+Section \ref{sec:concl} contains a few concluding remarks.
+The conventions used throughout the article and a few useful identities are provided in Appendix \ref{app:conventions}, and a part of the algebra from Sec. \ref{subsec:Current} is relegated to Appendix \ref{app:integrals_algebra}.